aryan008/rock-paper-scissors-m2/README.md

 *	max-width:460px
 *	max-width:400px

-_Note that as part of response testing in the testing section below, the above CSS media rules passed all review by the developer._
+_Note that as part of response testing in the testing section below, the above CSS media rules passed all visual review by the developer._

 #### Hover effects
 CSS was used that a transition was present on all buttons that the user could interact with, as well as adding a cursor pointer to further engage the site user into clicking the button.